wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.1.5 - 28 Jan 2010 =
+* BugFix : Fatal error under some configurations: Call to undefined function is_site_admin()
+* Change : Don't create a blank .htaccess file in uploads folder if there are no restricted attachments to filter
+* Feature : Observe SCOPER_DEFAULT_MONITOR_GROUPS definition to disable custom editing of Pending Revision Monitors, Scheduled Revision Monitors groups

 = 1.1.4 - 27 Jan 2010 =
 * BugFix : Fatal error on activation with wp-MU if File Filtering enabled